-as Compared to UNDP Due Diligence Efforts in the Context of BCtA
+Measures to Address Potential Risks: The Private Sector Due Diligence Policy, RAT, and Guidelines as Compared to UNDP Due Diligence Efforts in the Context of BCtA

-- 64. As described earlier, UNDP did not fully apply the UNDP Policy and RAT for screening and assessment of Bidco as a member of BCtA, but did apply another risk assessment tool the UNDP/PSD form.
+- 65. As noted earlier, UNDP did not fully apply the UNDP Policy and RAT for screening and assessment of Bidco as a member of BCtA, but did apply another risk assessment tool the UNDP/PSD form.
 This form was used to assess risks related to UNDP's possible association with the applicant company.
-Information from this form was, additionally, summarized in BCtA's 'Applicant Summary' form sent to DSC members. - 65.
-This form provided important recognition of the need to screen potential members of BCtA, reflected an effort by UNDP to pursue due diligence related to its association with member companies to BCtA, and captured many of the issues and concerns reflected in the Policy and RAT. - 66.
-However, as detailed below, the steps and questions in the UNDP/PSD form are not as comprehensive as those reflected in the Policy and RAT, the approach to gathering and verifying information is less robust than required by the RAT, and conclusions drawn about next steps are less sound than recommended by the Policy and RAT. - 67.
+Information from this form was, additionally, summarized in BCtA's 'Applicant Summary' form sent to DSC members. - 66.
+This form provided important recognition of the need to screen potential members of BCtA, reflected an effort by UNDP to pursue due diligence related to its association with member companies to BCtA, and captured many of the issues and concerns reflected in the Policy and RAT. - 67.
+However, as detailed below, the steps and questions in the UNDP/PSD form are not as comprehensive as those reflected in the Policy and RAT, the approach to gathering and verifying information is less robust than required by the RAT, and conclusions drawn about next steps are less sound than recommended by the Policy and RAT. - 68.
 Differences between UNDP's RAT and the UNDP/PSD form may be most evident in their length and when they are applied.
 The RAT is a twelve-page document with questions to walk staff through a five-step process (See Annex 3 to this Investigation Report).
 The described process begins prior to outreach to a private sector partner (if UNDP pursues outreach), and continues after outreach if the partner is not disqualified from engaging with UNDP.
 In contrast, the UNDP/PSD Due Diligence form includes three pages of questions, with primarily 'yes' and 'no' responses, and appears explicitly tailored for use only in prescreening.